 - 500g filtered water

-- Pour everything into a glass jar, cover, and let steep in the refrigerator overnight.
-Increase the brewing time depending on the intensity.
+- Put everything in a glass, cover, and steep overnight in the refrigerator.
+Extend brewing time depending on desired intensity.

-- Filtration the next day first with a simple sieve and then through a paper filter.
+- Filter the next day, first with a simple sieve and then through a paper filter.

-- Served on lots of ice cubes with equal amounts of water or milk, recommended rice or almond milk!
+- Serve over plenty of ice cubes with an equal amount of water or milk, rice or almond milk recommended!

-If you prefer to leave the work to the professionals, you can try the New Orleans here: www.coldbrew.ch
+If you prefer to leave the work to a professional, you can try the New Orleans here: www.coldbrew.ch

 Tito Huber managed Café Henrici in Zurich.
-In recent years, the busy coffee entrepreneur has focused intensively on cold brew and launched Barrel Cold Brew, a successful startup alongside the café.
+In recent years, the enterprising coffee entrepreneur has intensively focused on Cold Brew and launched Barrel Cold Brew, a successful startup alongside the cafe.

-Brews 19g of washed bourbon from Finca Maputo in Ecuador, roasted for filter coffee (or any coffee with stone fruit flavors) using the Aeropress.
+Brew 19 g washed Bourbon from Finca Maputo in Ecuador, roasted for filter coffee (or another coffee with stone fruit aromas) with an Aeropress.

-A total of 250ml water (1/2 hot, 1/2 ice-cold).
-The coffee is added a little more to create a concentrated brew, so the spirits don't dilute too much.
+Total 250ml water (1/2 hot, 1/2 ice cold).
+The coffee is dosed a little stronger here to create a concentrate so that the spirits don't dilute too much.

-- 2cl blackberry liqueur ( from the barrel ) or also a (wild berry liqueur)
+- 2cl blackberry liqueur (vomFass) or a (wild berry liqueur)

 - 14cl of cold coffee

-You can also omit the smoke tea or replace it with a sprig of rosemary.
+You can also omit the smoked tea or replace it with a rosemary sprig.

-The drink is very refreshingly light.
-I wouldn't recommend a coffee with too much fruit (acidity), but a natural or semi-washed coffee works well.
+The drink is very refreshing and light.
+I wouldn't recommend a coffee that's too fruity (acidic), but a Natural or Semi Washed works well.

-PS: You can also use blackberry spirit and make a syrup from the Tarry Lapsang!
+PS: You can also use a blackberry spirit and make a syrup from the Tarry Lapsang!

-Sandra Stucki is the Swiss record-holder in the Coffee in Good Spirits category.
-She dominated the championship for years.
-Today, she works for the Länggass-Tee company and is increasingly becoming a tea specialist.
+Sandra Stucki is a Swiss record holder in the Coffee in Good Spirits discipline.
+For years, she dominated the championship.
+Today, she works for Länggass-Tee and is increasingly becoming a tea specialist.

 Hopper Cold Brew

-Add 200g of Natural Specialty Café to 1L of water.
+Steep 200g Natural Specialty Coffee in 1L water.

-Brew overnight in the Toddy, then infuse with 5-10g of Mosaic or Galaxy hops for another 12 hours.
+Brew overnight in a Toddy, then infuse with 5-10g Mosaic or Galaxy hops for another 12h.

-The hops give the rather heavy Natural Cold Brew a balancing, almost tangy fruitiness with a lovely bitterness – this is where the crux of the matter lies… Hops are very potent, and finding the right mix and the right type of hops so that, logically, everything goes perfectly with the coffee is what it takes to achieve.
+The hops give the rather heavy Natural Cold Brew a balancing, almost fizzy fruitiness with a nice bitterness – here lies a bit of the crux...
+Hops are very potent, and finding the right mix and the right type of hop so that ultimately, logically, everything perfectly matches the coffee, that's the challenge.

 Cold Brew Martini

-I had number 2 at a Speak Easy Bar in Hamburg.
-It was an (espresso) cold brew martini.
-Instead of espresso, they used a Colombian cold brew, let the vodka drip through beetroot in a cold dripper for 24 hours, and then mixed it into the martini according to the classic recipe.
-It was awesome.
-I have no idea what the exact recipe was, but it was so delicious...
+Number 2 I had in a speakeasy bar in Hamburg.
+That was an (Espresso) Cold Brew Martini, where instead of espresso, they used a Colombian Cold Brew, dripped the vodka through beets in a Cold Dripper for 24 hours, and then mixed the martini according to the classic recipe.
+It was awesome, no idea what the exact recipe was, but so delicious...

 Dani Hofsttetter is an independent consultant in the fields of nutrition, health, gastronomy, and the food industry.
-He was the Swiss Brewers Cup champion in 2017 and 2019 and reached the final of the World Brewers Cup in 2019.
+He was Swiss Brewers Cup Champion in 2017 and 2019 and a finalist in the World Brewers Cup in 2019.

-Cold brew has the potential for very different results.
-For me, cold brew is a true summer drink, which is why I like fruity, vibrant versions and coffees.
-With a more classic coffee, the result is more chocolatey and caramelly.
+Cold Brew holds the potential for very different results.
+For me, Cold Brew is a true summer drink, which is why I like fruity, vibrant variations and coffees.
+With a more classic coffee, the result is more chocolatey-caramel-like.

-At the moment I am brewing with the following recipe and a washed Rwanda ( Terroir Muyongwe from Blaser Cafe) or the Blend La Fruta from Kafischmitte , currently consisting of coffee from Ecuador from Tio Emilio, Typica, Honey Process, a Costa Rica from Aquiares, washed and a Colombian coffee from Villa Betulia, a washed Geisha.
+Currently, I brew with the following recipe and a washed Rwanda (Terroir Muyongwe from Blaser Cafe ) or the blend La Fruta from Kafischmitte, currently consisting of coffee from Ecuador from Tio Emilio, Typica, Honey Process, a Costa Rica from Aquiares, washed, and a Colombian coffee from Villa Betulia, a washed Geisha.

-…very fruity and naturally light roasted combination 🙂
+...a very fruity and naturally light roasted combination :)

-I serve the cold brew over ice cubes with a lemon wedge.
+I serve the Cold Brew on ice cubes with a lemon wedge.

 Michal Otte was the 2016 Swiss Cup Tasters Champion.
 He works for Blaser Café in Bern and Kafischmitte in Langnau.
 He has years of experience as a barista and roaster and has participated in numerous championships.
 In 2016, he also won the Basel Cup Tasting Championship.